Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Terminology

-\subparagraph*{Remarks on Incomplete Specification} In Example~\ref{ex:example1}, the truth table was completely specified, but this does not always have to be the case: depending on the application, there may be irrelevant inputs for which the output does not matter, or specific qubits that are used in the computation but for which the output is uninteresting (\emph{don't care} qubits).
+In Example~\ref{ex:example1}, the truth table was completely specified, but this does not always have to be the case: depending on the application, there may be specific qubits that are used in the computation but for which the output is uninteresting (\emph{don't care} qubits).
 However, every circuit \emph{implementation} still represents a bijective function that assigns specific states to the don't cares, due to the reversible nature of quantum operators.
+Note that don't cares apply only to the outputs, whereas the inputs are completely specified in practice.

 Example~\ref{ex:example2} turns the complete specification of Example~\ref{ex:example1} into an incomplete specification by replacing some of the output qubits by ``-'' (don't care) instead of 0 or 1.
-Note that the circuit in Example~\ref{fig:example1c} is still valid, but with the additional freedom it might be possible to find a circuit with a cost lower than 7.
-Example~\ref{fig:example2c} shows that a better circuit can indeed be found.
+Note that the circuit in Example~\ref{fig:example1c} is still valid, but with the additional freedom, it might be possible to find a circuit with a cost lower than 7.
+Example~\ref{fig:example2c} shows that a better circuit can be found.
 The outputs of this implementation are added to Example~\ref{tab:example2tt} under ``Impl. \ref*{fig:example2c}''.
 These outputs are different from the circuit in Example~\ref{ex:example1}, but they both meet the incomplete specification.
 At a cost of only $f(1) + f(0) = 2$, the new circuit is a better implementation.